KxSystems/docs/docs/wp/machine-learning/index.md

 [kxcontrib/wp-knn](https://www.github.com/kxcontrib/wp-knn).
 We also briefly saw how to use iterators to optimize the classification time, and how data structures can influence performance comparing tables and vectors.

 Benchmarking this lazy implementation, with a random dataset available on the UCI website and using the Euclidean distance metric showed an average prediction accuracy of ~97.7%.
-The classification time can vary greatly, based on the number of cores and slave threads used.
-With 2 cores and 4 slaves (`-s 4`) the classification time of a single instance after optimization of the code was ~1.9ms per instance and the total validation time decreased significantly when using 4 cores and 8 slave threads (`-s 8`), showing how kdb+ can be used to great effect for machine-learning purposes, even with heavy-compute implementations such as the k-NN.
+The classification time can vary greatly, based on the number of cores and secondary threads used.
+With 2 cores and 4 secondary threads (`-s 4`) the classification time of a single instance after optimization of the code was ~1.9ms per instance and the total validation time decreased significantly when using 4 cores and 8 secondary threads (`-s 8`), showing how kdb+ can be used to great effect for machine-learning purposes, even with heavy-compute implementations such as the k-NN.

 ## Author